ldosen/COMP-330-Proj-2/README.md

 ## DESCRIPTION
 * This is web based application built using React js
 * This project was setup with create-React-app https://facebook.github.io/create-react-app/
+* A single page Web application
+## Function
+* Displays top 10 trending tweets in the last 7 days
+* Shows extra information for each of the tweets when you click them
+*